jeremyatia/mini_datathon/readme.md

 This version is not the one used at intel.

-If you like this project, let me know using by buying me a coffee :)
+If you like this project, let me know by buying me a coffee :)
 <a href="https://www.buymeacoffee.com/jeremyatia" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 30px !important;width: 10px !important;" ></a>